-- Don't take close to bedtime.
+- Don't take it close to bedtime.
 Horsetail contains a small amount of nicotine.
 This may keep you awake at night.

 What Do I Suggest?

 Currently, Viviscal has more clinical studies.
 All the research shows it works after 3-6 months of use.
-That plus the before and after pictures is why I'd pick ViviScal.
+That plus the before and after pictures, is why I'd pick ViviScal.

 What's Better: Viviscal or Nutrafol

-There are no clinical studies comparing Nutrafol to Viviscal to see which has better results for reversing hair loss or helping thinning hair.
+No clinical studies are comparing Nutrafol to Viviscal to see which has better results for reversing hair loss or helping thinning hair.
 Since Dr. Glynis Ablon has published clinical studies on both supplements, I'd think this would be a no-brainer for her to do.
 Until she or someone else decides to address this, my best advice is to start with either supplement and take it for 3-6 months.
 If you don't notice a difference by then, switch to the other supplement and see if that works better.
 Because Viviscal has more studies showing it works – and costs less – it may be wise to start with that supplement.

 Remember, hair loss and regrowing hair is complicated.
 It's possible Nutrafol might work better for some and Viviscal for others.
 For what it's worth, I think your results with both supplements will be best when combined with Minoxidil.